secretstartups/handbook/leadership/building-trust/index.html.md

 ### 1-1 Meetings

-1-1 meetings can serve as an opportunity for managers and team members to get to know each other on a personal and professional level.
-Nobody is alike and each person has a different personal background and story.
+[1-1 meetings](/handbook/leadership/1-1/) can serve as an opportunity for managers and team members to get to know each other on a personal and professional level.
+Nobody is alike, and each person has a different unique background and story.
 A communication or management approach that works well on one team member might not work on another.
-By showing vulnerability during 1-1 discussions team members can build trust.
+By showing vulnerability during 1-1 discussions, team members can build trust.

 **How to build trust in 1-1 meetings:** One way to do this is to ensure team members have plenty of time to talk about the weekend or what fun things are going on in their lives.
-Managers can spend the first 5-10 minutes of the call letting it be about "them."
+Managers can spend the first 5-10 minutes of the call, letting it be about "them."
 Before diving straight into "work topics," especially at the beginning of a new working relationship, pause and ask about family, hobbies, the weekend, etc. Try to remember things team members mention about family, pets, hobbies, or other things going on in their life.
-If they live in a certain part of the world, managers can spend time getting to know what's happening regionally.
-Follow up with questions related to a team members home.
+If they live in a particular part of the world, managers can spend time getting to know what's happening regionally.
+Follow up with questions related to a team member's home.

 ### Leverage the Building High Performing Teams Model